 As comfortable in a workshop as in a rehearsal, Laura is also in demand as a facilitator and leader for a whole range of different projects.
 Work to date with children, young people and communities has included projects with HMDT Music, the National Youth Choirs of Great Britain, W11 Opera and Blackheath Halls Opera; most recently, she has led workshop days for Glyndebourne Youth Opera.
 Furthermore, as a creative facilitator, Laura has led devising workshops for companies like The Pensive Federation, to make new work for the stage.

 As a writer, Laura has had poetry published in prestigious magazines and zines including The Rialto and Mslexia, and is featured in the new anthology Introduction X: The Poetry Business Book of New Poets.
 Her song cycles have been premiered at Glyndebourne, the Royal College of Music (RCM), the National Gallery and Bard College (New York).
 With First Class Honours in English Literature from Newcastle University and postgraduate training in Vocal Studies from the RCM, her love of the relationship between words and music has led to many fruitful collaborations with composers.
 Notably, Laura’s ongoing creative partnership with composer Lewis Murphy has thus far produced numerous works for the stage: Now (2014, RCM and Tête-à-Tête Festival), Damsel/Wife/Witch (2015, ASF), First Date (2017, Sound Festival), and Belongings (2017, Glyndebourne).
-Laura and Lewis’ latest piece, Then to the elements, will be premiered by Scottish Opera in 2018.
+Laura and Lewis’ latest piece, Then to the elements, was recently premiered by Scottish Opera.